Pyrdacor/freeserf.net/README.md

-# freeserf.net
+# Freeserf.net

+Freeserf.net is an authentic remake of the game **The Settlers I** from BlueByte.

+To avoid copyright issues I won't provide any copyrighted data from the original game like music or graphics.
+To play the game you will therefore need the original DOS or Amiga data files.

-freeserf.net is a C# port and extension of [freeserf](https://github.com/freeserf/freeserf).
+Freeserf.net is a C# port and extension of [freeserf](https://github.com/freeserf/freeserf).

 | Windows | Linux/Mono |
 | ---- | ---- |